Would-be travelers can read on for tips on what to expect and a few handy hints on dealing with the downsides while you’re away.

 12. Getting stomach sickness

 The worst of the worst: Where do I start – being trapped on a toilet-less bus journey from Bolivia to Chile; the 48 hours that wiped me out in Chiang Mai; what seemed like every day in India…the list goes on.
-Good news, I now have the stomach of an ox.
+The good news, I now have the stomach of a goat.